Home Heat Pump Guide

 Running Costs: Heat Pump vs Gas vs Electric

-This is where pool heat pumps really shine.
-The efficiency advantage over other heating methods is enormous.
+This is where pool heat pumps really shine:

-Comparative Annual Running Costs (45m3 Outdoor Pool, Heated April-September)
+Annual Pool Heating Costs (45m³ Outdoor Pool, April–September)

 Can You Heat a Pool Year-Round?

-Yes, but it gets expensive.
-An outdoor pool in the UK loses heat rapidly in winter, and the heat pump's efficiency drops as outside temperatures fall.
-Heating an outdoor pool through winter is technically possible but economically questionable — you might spend £200-£400 per month in electricity during the coldest months.
+Yes, but it gets expensive outdoors.
+An outdoor pool in the UK loses heat rapidly in winter — you might spend £200-£400 per month in the coldest months.

-Indoor pools are a different story.
-With lower heat losses (no wind, no evaporation to open air), an indoor pool can be heated year-round at reasonable cost — typically £50-£120 per month depending on size and insulation.
+Indoor pools are different.
+With lower heat losses, an indoor pool can be heated year-round at £50-£120 per month depending on size and insulation.

-If you want year-round outdoor swimming, a pool enclosure or retractable cover is a better investment than a larger heat pump — it dramatically reduces heat loss and extends the swimming season with much lower ongoing energy costs.
+If you want year-round outdoor swimming, a pool enclosure or retractable cover is a better investment than a larger heat pump — it dramatically reduces heat loss.

 Installation Considerations